Nori-zk/nori-bridge-sdk/contracts/ethereum/README.md

 `npm run deploy`

-You will see output like:
+You will see output something like:

 ```sh
 Running on network "holesky"